pauleveritt/kotlin_for_python/docs/classes/index.rst

 First one is to..well..just use the property names normally...that was too simple wasn't it?

-Second one is to declare a companion object (its properties are private only) and either use the property names as usual, or use the class name in the same way we use “self” in python.
+Second one is to declare a companion object (its properties are private only) and either use the property names as usual, or use the class name in the same way we use “self” in python:

-eg

 .. code-block:: kotlin

     class Example {
         companion object {
-            val text = "Hi there!"
+            val greeting = "Hi there!"
         }

         fun sayHi() {
-            println(text) // or Example.text
+            println(greeting) // or Example.greeting
         }
     }

-4) Constructors && binding constructor arguments to instance attributes (assignment, usage)
+1) Constructors && binding constructor arguments to instance attributes (assignment, usage)

 A class with a constructor in python looks like: